Supriya-uchinthala123/verp/project management/projects/doctype/activity_type/README.md

-Type of Activity (set in Task, Time Log)
+Type of Activity (set in taskname, Time Log)